-Computed Tomography Angiogram (CT Angiogram)Skip to the navigation
+Computed Tomography (CT) Angiogram

 A computed tomography angiogram (CT angiogram) is a test that uses X-rays to provide detailed pictures of the heart and the blood vessels that go to the heart, lung, brain, kidneys, head, neck, legs, and arms.

 During a CT angiogram, you lie on a table that passes through a doughnut-shaped opening in the scanner.
 A special dye (contrast material) is put in a vein (IV) in your arm or hand to make the blood vessels easier to see on the scan.
-If you are having a CT angiogram to look at your heart and the blood vessels that go to it (coronary arteries), you may be given a medicine called a beta-blocker to slow your heart rate during the test.
+If you are having this test to look at your heart and the blood vessels that go to it (coronary arteries), you may be given a medicine called a beta-blocker to slow your heart rate during the test.

 Benefits and limitations

 A CT angiogram is a less invasive test than a standard angiogram.
 A standard angiogram involves threading a thin tube called a catheter through an artery in your arm or leg up to the area being studied.
 But with a CT angiogram, no tubes are put in your body.
-To learn more, see the topic Angiogram.

 If your doctor sees that one or more of your blood vessels are narrowed or blocked, you may need a standard angiogram anyway to double-check the abnormal results from the CT angiogram.
 This is more likely to happen if your doctor is considering surgery to treat the narrowing or blockage.

-If your doctor finds a major blockage in one of your blood vessels during a CT angiogram, you won't be able to get an immediate angioplasty to clear the blockage.
+If your doctor finds a major blockage in one of your blood vessels during a CT angiogram, you won't be able to get an angioplasty right away to clear the blockage.
 You will need a separate procedure.
 But if you have a standard angiogram and the doctor finds a major blockage, he or she can perform an angioplasty during the angiogram.

 Why It Is Done